 The magnitude of changes in grouse populations across the range is uncertain, as is the extent of the decline.

 Cannot accurately compare population trajectories and associated conditions between states or evaluate the impact of management interventions.

-Effects on DFCs Inefficiencies of use with agency resources Inability to operate on a landscape scale Potential for stakeholder confusion Decreases effectiveness and political capital Difficulty in information sharing Can't get work done at a scale sufficient to make a landscape- level difference; low quality timber markets needed Not enough staff assigned to ruffed grouse management to effectively address the decline in grouse numbers and distribution Individual states may lack necessary expertise Helps natural resource managers have capacity for some activities Creating active, effective partnerships may be hard to achieve for states where they don't currently exist.
+DFC: Essential Conservation Capacity Current Conditions Effects on DFCs Inefficiencies of use with agency resources Lack of multi-state coordination to increase capacity and stakeholder perception of Inability to operate on a landscape scale consistency (i.e. credibility of management Potential for stakeholder confusion programs) Decreases effectiveness and political capital Difficulty in information sharing Insufficient funding to meet DFC Can't get work done at a scale sufficient to make a landscape- level difference; low quality timber markets needed Insufficient staff (human resources- number and expertise of staff working on grouse management) to meet public trust Not enough staff assigned to ruffed grouse management to effectively address the decline in grouse numbers and distribution obligations Individual states may lack necessary expertise Engaged partners exist in (some) individual states Helps natural resource managers have capacity for some activities Creating active, effective partnerships may be hard to achieve for states where they don't currently exist.
 States with successful partnerships can serve as models as collaboration spreads through the region.
 Partners may not engage because consistent messaging to promote the shared benefits of sustainable forests (e.g., multiple age classes) may be lacking.
 Positive and negative effects-sometimes partners are a great asset and sometimes they are a hindrance because agendas are conflicting.
 Effective partners would have mutually agreeable goals and commit to mutually acceptable actions.
-Lack information for planning and implementation Less than full commitment to grouse management activities has poor results Stakeholders don't know what agency limitations are or how they can contribute to help agency or other conservation efforts Stakeholder-perceived "success" in ruffed grouse management is unachievable if stakeholder expectations are unrealistic Perceived lack of responsiveness by ruffed grouse managers leads to lack of trust
+Insufficient political and material support (funding, training, equipment, etc.) in agencies for ruffed grouse management Lack information for planning and implementation Less than full commitment to grouse management activities has poor results Many/most stakeholders in some states do not understand the management system (unaware of biological, ecological, social, political, and fiscal processes Stakeholders don't know what agency limitations are or how they can contribute to help agency or other conservation efforts Stakeholder-perceived "success" in ruffed grouse management is unachievable if stakeholder expectations are unrealistic and constraints), leading to unrealistic expectations of what an agency can do and what grouse population and distribution is possible under various conditions Perceived lack of responsiveness by ruffed grouse managers leads to lack of trust

-Ruffed grouse are not a priority in some Agencies not sufficiently committed to remedying the grouse population problem encies; in some agencies ruffed grouse e a priority, but resource commitments we been inadequate to have significant This affects allocation of resources for ruffed grouse management population effects Lack of resources (staff numbers, expertise and funding) for ruffed grouse management No single state has the resources or ability to restore ruffed grouse at the scale needed to secure the eastern population Even where ruffed grouse are a priority and resources are committed, many local restoration efforts will be unsuccessful due to grouse population dynamics.
-Lack of success may lead to stakeholder frustration, diminished stakeholder support or demand for grouse management, resulting in waning agency commitments to grouse management Realization of individual agency limitations should strengthen support for regional coordination Ruffed grouse restoration is an urgent need Ruffed grouse are taken more seriously in some states now as the bird has become a species of conservation concern in some jurisdictions because populations are declining rapidly Further delay in curbing the grouse decline exacerbates problems, increases challenges to conservation, and renders young forest management efforts less effective
+Agencies not sufficiently committed to remedying the grouse population problem This affects allocation of resources for ruffed grouse management Lack of resources (staff numbers, expertise and funding) for ruffed grouse management Even where ruffed grouse are a priority and resources are committed, many local restoration efforts will be unsuccessful due to grouse population dynamics.
+Lack of success may lead to stakeholder frustration, diminished stakeholder support or demand for grouse management, resulting in waning agency commitments to grouse management Realization of individual agency limitations should strengthen support for regional coordination Ruffed grouse are taken more seriously in some states now as the bird has become a species of conservation concern in some jurisdictions Further delay in curbing the grouse decline exacerbates problems, increases challenges to conservation, and renders young forest management efforts less effective